 Despite being updated, the rooms remain a good value for Las Vegas.

-UPDATE 5/1/21: The Pyramid rooms are getting renovated as part of MGM’s 2021 investments in Las Vegas.
-While some of the furniture is hand me downs from Bellagio, which itself is going through room renovations, the overall product looks quite good and is a solid and overdue update for the rooms.
+The Pyramid rooms were renovated as part of MGM’s 2021 investments in Las Vegas.
+While some of the furniture is hand me downs from Bellagio, which itself went through room renovations, the overall product looks quite good and is a solid and overdue update for the rooms.
 This should bring the pyramid rooms in line with the standard tower rooms, which had been updated already.

 Luxor can be a bit out of the way, but a tram connects it to Mandalay Bay and Excalibur, as do walkways.
 This can make it easy to have a cluster of casinos to enjoy instead of just being stuck with the Luxor casino, which, while reasonably large, can be exhausted if you’re there for multiple days.